Mixa100500/Constellation/README.md

+# Getting Started with Vite

+This project was bootstrapped with [Vite](https://github.com/vitejs/vite).

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm run test`

+Starts testing.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://vitejs.dev/guide/static-deploy) for more information.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.